 Anguilla is an island that offers heritage, culture, and music but the main reason to come here and the best things to do in Anguilla is simply lie on a white powdery sand beach in true Caribbean style…

 Places To Stay in Anguilla

 Anguilla has accommodation for every type of solo.
-The island has world-class accommodation and a mix international hotels and spa resorts, that you’ll find at Meads Bay.
-You can also find places that are more personal such as welcoming guest houses and smaller boutique hotels, especially if you stay at Rendezvous Bay.
+The island has world-class accommodation and a mix of international Anguilla hotels and spa resorts (the best area to stay in Anguilla for spas is Meads Bay).
+You can also find places that are more personal such as welcoming guesthouses and smaller boutique hotels, especially if you stay at Rendezvous Bay.
 Shoal Bay West is another popular area to stay, whereby Shoal Bay East is more laid-back and less developed.
 If you prefer to self-cater there are villas and apartments too.

-All of the accommodation below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
-For all other Anguilla accommodation, click on the link below.
+All of the accommodations Anguilla have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
+For all other Anguilla accommodation and Anguilla hotels, click on the link below.

 Expedia – If you prefer to book everything together, Expedia offers everything you need for your Anguilla vacation including your accommodation, flights, car rental and activities and excursions on the island.
 Their accommodation packages range from 3 star to 5 star including stays in villas, and resorts and spas. * Check all Anguilla vacation packages